zero734kr/zero734kr/README.md

 Working at [KorLARK](https://korlark.com), game community for LOST ARK.

-Experienced with Next.js, React, Node.js, tailwindcss and various other stuffs.
+Experienced with Next.js, React, Node.js, tailwindcss and other stuffs.

 ## Projects